Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Statistical hypothesis test of identifiability in the boundary case

-\section{Statistical Hypothesis Test of Identifiability in the Boundary Case}
+\section{Statistical hypothesis test of identifiability in the boundary case}

-Consider the minimal conditions for generic identifiability of the BLESS model, where certain (all or a subset of) latent variables have only two children.
-In this boundary scenario, a natural question of interest is whether one can decide whether the parameters are identifiable or not.
-To this end, it would be desirable to develop a formal statistical hypothesis test of identifiability.
-Our identifiability theory of blessing of dependence indeed provides a basis for such a simple testing approach.
-Under the star-forest measurement graph in the BLESS model, we have the following proposition.
+Consider the minimal conditions for generic identifiability of the BLESS model, where certain latent variables have only two children.
+In this case, the blessing of dependence provides a basis for performing a statistical hypothesis test of identifiability.
+We have the following proposition.

 \begin{proposition} Under the BLESS model defined in \eqref{eq-model}, consider two different latent variables $\alpha_{k_1}$ and $\alpha_{k_2}$.
-The two groups of observed variables $\{y_j=c_j:\; g_{j,k_1}=1\}$ and $\{y_m=c_m:\; g_{m,k_2}=1\}$ are independent if and only if $\alpha_{k_1}$ and $\alpha_{k_2}$ are independent. \end{proposition}
+The two groups of observed variables $\{y_j=c_j:\; g_{j,k_1}=1\}$ and $\{y_m=c_m:\; g_{m,k_2}=1\}$ are independent if and only if $a_{k_1}$ and $a_{k_2}$ are independent. \end{proposition}

 Proposition \ref{prop-depdep} states that under the BLESS model, the dependence/independence of latent variables is exactly reflected in the dependence/independence of their observed proxies (i.e., observed children variables).
-This fact is apparent from the graphical representation of the BLESS model in Figure \ref{fig-graph}; it can also be formally proved using the model definition in \eqref{eq-model}.
+This fact is apparent from the graphical representation of the BLESS model in Figure \ref{fig-graph}.
 A nice implication of Theorem \ref{thm-main} and Proposition \ref{prop-depdep} is that, we can test the marginal dependence between certain observed variables to determine model identifiability, before even trying to fit a potentially unidentifiable model to data.